harsh183/gentle_kotlin/cheatsheet.md

 var temperature = 24.32 // If you don't mention one it guesses
 ```

 These are when you want to store data that you will expect changes more than *once*.
-Most if the time this does not happen so we use  *values*

 ## Values